Comparing VSTO with Aspose.Cells for .NET

 Results

-The results showed that using VSTO API took about 2.5 minutes (approx. over 150 seconds) to finish the task while Aspose.Cells used less than 1 second on a common hardware with normal system configurations.
+The results showed that using the VSTO API took about 2.5 minutes (approximately 150 seconds) to finish the task, while Aspose.Cells used less than 1 second on common hardware with normal system configurations.

 Conclusion

-If you are considering to use a Microsoft Office technology in a business solution, first become familiar with alternatives available.
-Perform some tests based on different products and expose them to a variety of real world conditions such as load and stress to see how well they perform.
+If you are considering using a Microsoft Office technology in a business solution, first become familiar with the alternatives available.
+Perform some tests based on different products and expose them to a variety of real‑world conditions such as load and stress to see how well they perform.

-Aspose.Cells is a stable and mature product with worldwide customer base, and scalable enough to perform well under heavy loads.
+Aspose.Cells is a stable and mature product with a worldwide customer base, and it is scalable enough to perform well under heavy loads.

 The performance of VSTO is not refined yet.
-It is quite possible that some of these performance issues do not relate to VSTO itself rather have connections with .NET JIT compilation processes.
-But, still, there are certain doubts if the VSTO applications would be scaled themselves as the load increased.
-The newer model of VSTO does not require Excel to be resided on the web server for document processing but I think VSTO has a long way to go for making a real impact.
+It is quite possible that some of these performance issues do not relate to VSTO itself but have connections with .NET JIT compilation processes.
+Still, there are doubts whether VSTO applications would scale as the load increases.
+The newer model of VSTO does not require Excel to reside on the web server for document processing, but VSTO still has a long way to go to make a real impact.